EB-5 Investment Visa

 Creation of Jobs From the Investment

-The EB-5 investment must result in the creation of jobs for qualifying employees.
-The investment must create full time employment for at least 10 qualifying U.S. citizens, permanent residents, or other immigrants lawfully authorized to be employed in the United States.
+The EB-5 investment must lead to the creation of jobs for qualifying employees.
+The investment must provide full-time employment for at least 10 qualifying U.S. citizens, permanent residents, or other immigrants who are lawfully authorized to work in the United States.

-The employees must be receiving wages directly from the new commercial enterprise.
-Jobs that are temporary, seasonal, contractor are not considered full time positions for the purposes of an EB-5 visa.
+Employees must receive wages directly from the new commercial enterprise.
+Temporary, seasonal, or contractor positions do not count as full-time jobs for purposes of the EB-5 visa program.

 Applying for an EB-5 Visa

-In order to obtain an EB-5 visa, the applicant must file an Application with USCIS, along with supporting evidence to prove the immigrant investor has invested, or is actively in the process of investing, lawfully obtained capital, in a new commercial enterprise in the United States that will create at least 10 full time positions for employees.
-If the application is approved, the immigrant will be given a conditional resident green card for two years.
+To obtain an EB-5 visa, the applicant must file an application with USCIS accompanied by evidence showing that the investor has invested, or is actively in the process of investing, lawfully obtained capital in a new commercial enterprise that will create at least 10 full-time positions.
+Upon approval, the immigrant receives a conditional resident green card for two years.

-In order for the investor to remove the conditions of the green card, the investor must provide the following evidence:
+To remove the conditions on the green card after two years, the investor must provide the following:

-Evidence that the immigrant investor sustained the enterprise and investment; and,
+- Evidence that the immigrant investor sustained the enterprise and investment;

-After the two years, the investor must file another Application with USCIS to remove the conditions of the green card.
+- After the two-year conditional period, the investor must submit another application to USCIS to remove the green card conditions.

 If you would like to apply for an EB-5 visa in San Jose, call Verma Law Firm today.